 From here, the occasionally steep route passes through numerous moist areas inhabited by mountain alder, fern, and some western azalea.
 At 4.6 miles the trail crosses granite outcrops, where rock ducks (cairns) guide you.
 Be sure to look back for an exquisite eastward view of Mount Shasta.

 At 5 miles you finally reach Big Bear Lake, where steep granite walls tower over 1,000 feet on the south, west, and north sides.
 You’ll find good deep spots for swimming by walking to the steep granite on the east shore.
-Several adequate campsites, most shaded by mountain hemlock, western white pine, and red fir, sit above the lake on both sides of the outlet creek.
+Several adequate campsites, most shaded by mountain hemlock, western white pine, and Shasta red fir, sit above the lake near the outlet and near the east shore.

 Cross-Country Hike to Little Bear Lake

 If you have decent cross-country hiking and route-finding skills, you’ll want to make the trek to Little Bear Lake.
 Head a few hundred feet down the trail from Big Bear Lake to where Bear Creek tumbles down open granite and is easy to cross.
-Look across the creek at the ridge just on the creek’s other side.
+Look southeast across the creek at the ridge just on the creek’s other side.
 Pick the easiest route to get on that ridge.
 From there, you need to angle east by southeast up about 400 vertical feet and over about .8 mile.
-Let your eyes and instinct guide you, although you may also see a few rock ducks.
-Get the Trinity Alps Wilderness topographic map to help guide you, or the USGS Tangle Blue Lake topographic map.
+Let your eyes and instinct help you find the way, and also look for a few rock ducks.
+Get the Trinity Alps Wilderness topographic map or the USGS Tangle Blue Lake topographic map to help guide you.